-More than 1,000 academic sessions, additional meetings, receptions, workshops, and tours will be offered at the 2015 Annual Meetings.
-Most sessions will take place at the conference hotels.
+More than 1,000 academic sessions, additional meetings, receptions, workshops, and tours will be offered at the 2016 Annual Meetings.

-The Annual Meeting Program Book will be mailed in early October to all registered attendees as of August 13.
+The Annual Meeting Program Book will be mailed in early October to registered attendees as of August 28 who requested a printed copy during the registration process.
 The At-A-Glance, with all the latest session and room updates, will be in the tote bag available onsite to all attendees.
 The Mobile App will once again be available free of charge for smart phone users.
 Changes to the meeting program during the meeting will be announced via the Mobile App, which is also available on the Web.

 Call for Papers

-The 2015 Call for Papers opened Monday, January 26, 2015.
-The deadline for submissions was extended from Monday, March 2 to Wednesday, March 4, 2015, at 4:59 pm EST. All proposals are submitted through PAPERS, the AAR's Program Administration Proposal, Evaluation, Review, and Submission System.
-If you have questions, please contact us at firstname.lastname@example.org.
+The 2016 Call for Papers is closed.
+The deadline was Tuesday, March 1, 5:00 pm Eastern Standard Time.
+All proposals are submitted through PAPERS, the AAR's Program Administration Proposal, Evaluation, Review, and Submission System.
+If you have questions, please contact us at email@example.com.

 Additional Meetings is the name given to events scheduled separately from the AAR and SBL programs.
 Examples of Additional Meetings include receptions, editorial board and business meetings, and breakfast and lunch gatherings.
 Additional Meetings are published in the Annual Meetings Program Book.
 Make your reservations here.